-- 5) Algebra I or Algebra A & B\ which may be taken in grades 7-8 or 8-9; - 6) Geometry or Geometry A & B\ which may be taken in grades 8-9 or 9-10;

-\ A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement.

-- 7) Algebra II; and - 8) The fourth unit may be either: - A math unit approved by DESE beyond Algebra II; or - A computer science flex credit may be taken in the place of a fourth math credit.
+- 5) Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - 6) Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10; - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - 7) Algebra II; and - 8) The fourth unit may be either: - A math unit approved by ADESE beyond Algebra II; or - A computer science flex credit may be taken in the place of a fourth math credit.

-Natural Science: three (3) units
+Natural Science: (3) units DESE approved biology - 1 credit;

 - d.
-DESE approved biology 1 credit; - e.
-DESE approved physical science -1 credit; and - f.
-A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.
+DESE approved physical science 1 credit; and - e.
+Athird unit that is either: - An additional science credit approved by DESE; or - O A computer science flex credit may be taken in the place of a third science credit.